-Since the end of the financial year, other than the declared dividend, no matters have arisen which significantly affected or may significantly affect the operations of the entity, the results of those operations, or the state of affairs of the entity in future financial years.
+No other matters or circumstances, other than the update on the status of the investment in OntheHouse Holdings Limited, the acquisition of Net Optical Australia and the declared dividend have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the consolidated entity, the results of those operations, or the state of affairs of the consolidated entity in future financial years.

-The financial report was authorised for issue on 27 August 2015 by the Board of directors.
+The financial report was authorised for issue on 29 August 2016 by the Board of directors.

-Note 31: Related Party Transactions
+Note 30: Related Party Transactions

-Consolidated Entit
+Consolidated Entity

+2016 2015

-2015 \$ 2014 \$
+\$ \$

-norma favoui unless actions between related parties are on al commercial terms and conditions no more rable than those available to other parties s otherwise stated. actions with related parties:
+Transactions between related parties are on normal commercial terms and conditions no more favourable than those available to other parties unless otherwise stated.

+Transactions with related parties:

 (a) Subsidiary Companies

 At balance date intercompany receivable balances existed between Reverse Corp Limited and its wholly owned subsidiaries.
 The balance represents the provision of working capital in order to manage operating businesses.
 The intercompany receivable balance is interest bearing and repayable on demand.
-At 30 June 2015 the net amount owed by the company to its subsidiaries was \$4,702,438.
-(2014: \$2,578,833)
+At 30 June 2016 the net amount owed by the company to its subsidiaries was \$6,291,596.
+(2015: \$4,702,438)

 (b) Key Management Personnel

-1800 Reverse Pty Ltd lease office premises from Bell Co Pty Ltd, a company which Non-executive Director Mr Richard Bell controls.
+1800 Reverse Pty Ltd leased office premises from Bell Co Pty Ltd, a company which Non-executive Director Mr Richard Bell controls.
+The leased terminated on 26 August 2015.

-Operating lease payments: 211,335 211,335

-There is \$38,745 outstanding at year end.